Black alder

 Origin and history

-The black alder is an emblematic tree of European wetlands.
-It grows wild along rivers, ponds, and in marshy soils where few other species can thrive.
-The term "sticky" refers to the slightly sticky texture of its young leaves.
-Since antiquity, this tree has been prized for its rot-resistant wood, highly valued in the construction of bridges and pilings, particularly in Venice.
+The black alder is a tree emblematic of Europe's wetlands.
+It grows spontaneously along rivers, ponds, and in marshy soils where few other species can thrive.
+The term "black" refers to the slightly sticky texture of its young leaves.
+Since ancient times, this tree has been known for its rot-resistant wood, which is highly prized in the construction of bridges and stilts, particularly in Venice.
 In Celtic tradition, the alder symbolized rebirth and protection: it was associated with purification and the regeneration of vital forces.

 Properties and benefits of alder

-Black alder is used in herbal medicine for its multiple properties.
-Its bark, leaves, and buds contain tannins, flavonoids, and active ingredients with soothing and tonic properties.
+Black alder is used in herbal medicine for its many properties.
+Its bark, leaves, and buds contain tannins, flavonoids, and active ingredients with soothing and toning properties.

-• Astringent: its richness in tannins helps to tighten tissues and soothe skin irritations.
+• Astringent: its high tannin content helps to tighten tissues and soothe skin irritations.

 • Circulatory support: bud macerates promote microcirculation and bring lightness to tired legs.